Angular momentum transfer in cosmological simulations of Milky Way-mass discs: Results

 \subsubsection{Supernovae and Hydrodynamical Torques}

 Fig.~\ref{fig:hydroTorqueFacePlot} shows the torque structures arising from azimuthal pressure gradients, non-continuum terms in the Riemann problem, and feedback torque from SNe.

-Within the disk, the structure of the pressure and non-continuum torques largely follow where SNe occur.
+Within the disc, the structure of the pressure and non-continuum torques largely follow where SNe occur.
 Note, $\ell$=2 modes can still be seen in the iCGM in \textbf{m12m}, \textbf{m12i}, and \textbf{m12f}.
-These modes are offset from what is seen in the gravitational torques, as expected from gravitational torque theory of a collisionless component acting on a collisional component.
-SNe torques tend to be dominant within the disk, while pressure torques become dominant in the iCGM.
+These modes are offset from what is seen in the gravitational torques, as expected from gravitational torque theory of a collisionless component acting on a collisional component \citep{noguchi88,quataert11}.
+SNe torques tend to be dominant within the disc, while pressure torques become dominant in the iCGM.
 The torques arising from the non-continuum terms between gas cells lack the lower order structure of the pressure torques, with smaller scale variations.
 It is reasonable that they are largely limited to where SNe occur, as this is where unresolved hydrodynamic interactions will be present.
+Note, the pressure torques within the disc largely arise from thermal pressure gradients, while the pressure torques in the iCGM largely arise from CR pressure gradients (See Appx.~\ref{sec:appendix_misc}).

-SNe torque manifests itself primarily as strong positive/negative torques around the sites of the SNe, with much more limited effects outside the disk.
+SNe torque manifests itself primarily as strong positive/negative torques around the sites of the SNe, with much more limited effects outside the disc.
 When looking at the torques from an individual star particle's SNe, the gas rotationally downstream (counter-clockwise) from the star particle has a positive torque, as the gas is being accelerated in the direction of rotation and is therefore being torqued up.
 Likewise, the gas rotationally upstream of the SNe is being pushed counter to the rotation and is therefore losing angular momentum.
 The asymmetry that arises from these torques will be discussed in more detail in Sec.~\ref{sec:disc_On-SNe}.

-We additionally show the various pressure sub-components in Fig.~\ref{fig:pressureSubcomponentFaceplots}.
-Torques from thermal pressure gradients and CR pressure gradients tend to be of similar importance within the disk.
-Torques from thermal pressure gradients tend to peak in hotspots, correlating to where SNe are occurring.
-Torques arising from CR pressure gradients become more significant within the iCGM, and define the large sweeping structure seen in the total pressure torque maps.
-Torques from magnetic pressure are an order of magnitude less significant.